 • Copy of your U.S. Visa

-• Completed SEVIS transfer form (if you are currently in the U.S.)
+• Completed SEVIS F-1 Transfer Verification Form (if you are currently in the U.S.)

 For more information about the international student application process and related resources, please visit the GW Graduate Admissions website.

 English Proficiency Requirements

 Submission of the results of the Test of English as a Foreign Language (TOEFL), academic International English Language Testing System (IELTS), or the Pearsons Test of English (PTE) academic is required of applicants who are not citizens of countries where English is the official language (PDF).
 Exceptions to this policy may be granted to applicants who hold a bachelor's, master's, or doctoral degree:

 - From an institution in which English is the language of instruction and the official language of the country in which the university is located; or